Writing Your LinkedIn Work Experience Section (Examples + 3 Tips)

 Your LinkedIn profile should be used to complement your resume, providing a more expansive look at your qualifications and who you are as a person!

 Your resume should contain detailed descriptions of your work experience that are relevant to the position you're applying for.
-There is no need to include all of those details on your LinkedIn profile.
+However, there is no need to include all of those details on your LinkedIn profile.
+When considering how to write a LinkedIn work experience section, you can be more general in your approach.
+Confused?
+Let’s break that down.

 You don't need to include as many details, but you can include more experiences.
 Your resume needs to include only relevant experience, but your LinkedIn can highlight additional professional experiences, responsibilities, and accomplishments from your most recent 10 to 15 years.